Reliable Fine-Grained Evaluation of Natural Language Math Proofs: In-depth Analyses

+This effect is exacerbated when the evaluator cannot fully solve the problem, a case that constitutes the majority of our dataset (as shown in \autoref{fig:dataset_information}).
+When we examine problems that \textsc{o3} cannot solve well (scoring $\leq 2$ when acting as a prover), we find that the evaluator without context over-scores by 1.4 points on average.
+For problems that \textsc{o3} can solve (scoring $\geq 5$), the evaluator with context scores higher by 0.9 points.
+This demonstrates that the evaluator's difficulty in solving a problem directly impairs its ability to assess partial progress on that problem without reference.

+\textbf{Case study.} On Putnam-2022-B5 (generator: \textsc{o3}), the evaluator with context identified a critical logical flaw (``log-concavity inequality fails when $|a_i|>1$'') and assigned 1 point, while the no-context evaluator deemed the proof ``essentially correct'' and awarded 7 points.
+Manual inspection of the 20 cases with largest disagreements ($|\Delta| \geq 4$) reveals that 80\% involve proofs with sophisticated presentation but fundamental logical errors, supporting the view that reference solutions help evaluators distinguish between fluent exposition and mathematical correctness.

-We provide bootstrap data for comparing same-generator vs. cross-generator MAE for each evaluator mentioned in~\autoref{sec:ablation_eval}. \autoref{tab:marking_scheme_sensitivity} reports results for \textsc{o3} evaluators under \CtxBoth, comparing three marking-scheme variants: (i) the original schemes used by human experts, (ii) schemes regenerated by the same model with the same prompt, and (iii) schemes generated by \textsc{o3} itself with the same prompt.
+\paragraph{Sensitivity to Marking Schemes.}\autoref{tab:marking_scheme_sensitivity} reports results for \textsc{o3} evaluators under \CtxBoth, comparing three marking-scheme variants: (i) the original schemes used by human experts, (ii) schemes regenerated by the same model with the same prompt, and (iii) schemes generated by \textsc{o3} itself with the same prompt.
 The original human-provided schemes yield the strongest performance.

 \FloatBarrier